kazuho/quic-perf-metrics/draft-kazuho-quic-perf-metrics.md

 ## DENY Subtype

-A METRICS packet of subtype DENY (0x2) is sent by a QUIC server to inidicate its unwillingness to provide performance metrics.
+A METRICS packet of subtype DENY (0x2) is sent by a QUIC server to indicate its unwillingness to provide performance metrics.

 There is no payload for the subtype.